gellati/redux-thunk-examples/README.md

 # redux-thunk examples

 [`redux-thunk`](https://github.com/reduxjs/redux-thunk) is middleware that allows the return of a function in addition to objects normally returned by [`redux`](https://redux.js.org/).
-This makes it possible to also use synchronous actions in the redux store.
+This makes it possible to also use asynchronous actions in the redux store.
 This repo contains a number of examples taken from video tutorials and with different use cases.

 | Folder | usecase |
 |--------|---------|